 Nick has considerable experience in all areas of serious crime leading junior and junior.
-His specialises in fraud and white collar crime, drugs offences, and serious violence, in cases involving multiple defendants, large volumes of electronic evidence and long-running high profile investigations.
+His specialises in fraud and white collar crime, bribery, drugs offences, and serious violence, in cases involving multiple defendants, large volumes of electronic evidence and long-running high profile investigations.
 Nick prosecutes and defends in cases involving the NCA (formerly SOCA), RSPCA, DEFRA and the SFO as well as the CPS at both branch and special casework levels.

-He is a Grade 4 prosecutor on the CPS advocate panel, and a member of the Serious Crime Group, Fraud and Proceeds of Crime specialist panels.
+He has been a Grade 4 prosecutor on the CPS advocate panel since its inception, and a member of the Serious and Organised Crime, Fraud and Proceeds of Crime specialist panels.

 Fraud work includes substantial frauds committed against financial institutions in the UK and beyond, often with an “insider” element as well as revenue fraud, advance fee fraud and frauds committed by solicitors, bankers and accountants.
 He undertakes VHCC and private client work.

-Nick has been involved in the majority of recent criminal prosecutions involving gambling fraud, and also acts in relation to licensing and regulatory matters.
-He lectures regularly in this field to the gambling industry and law enforcement.
+Nick has been involved in a number of prosecutions involving gambling fraud, and also acts in relation to licensing and regulatory matters.
+He has lectured in this field to the gambling industry and law enforcement.
 He has prosecuted numerous cases involving “cheat” teams, whether using complex technology or sleight of hand.
 Cases include those where “insider” elements appear, and those where computer systems have been “hacked”.

 He is regularly instructed in cases that involve money laundering, often with an international element and in particular those involving the National Crime Agency.
-He is presently instructed in Operation Heterodon, an international money laundering prosecution involving sums in the hundreds of millions.
+He was instructed in Operation Heterodon, an international money laundering prosecution involving sums in the hundreds of millions.

-Other fraud cases have included (as a junior) a vast fraud involving the sale of battery eggs labeled as free range eggs, the prosecution of a senior NHS consultant (as a junior) for a fraud involving artificial insemination.
-He prosecuted what is thought to be the largest example of internet romance fraud, arising out of Operation Podium (the London 2012 Olympics team) and is currently instructed in a similar case.
+Other fraud cases have included (as a junior) a vast fraud involving the sale of battery eggs labelled as free range eggs, the prosecution of a senior NHS consultant (as a junior) for a fraud involving artificial insemination.
+He prosecuted what is thought to be the largest example of internet romance fraud, arising out of Operation Podium (the London 2012 Olympics team).

-Away from fraud Nick’s caseshave included appearing as a junior in the first conviction for GBH by reckless infection with HIV (R v Dica), as well as cases arising out of Operation Manzana, involving child prostitution and the supply of drugs, and prosecutions resulting from Operation Aciento, which concerned the large-scale supply of class A drugs and firearms in West End nightclubs.
+Away from fraud Nick’s cases have included appearing as a junior in the first conviction for GBH by reckless infection with HIV (R v Dica), as well as cases arising out of Operation Manzana, involving child prostitution and the supply of drugs, and prosecutions resulting from Operation Aciento, which concerned the large-scale supply of class A drugs and firearms in West End nightclubs.
 He regularly deals with cases involving the importation of Class A drugs into the UK, including those where covert resources have been employed.
 Nick acted as leading junior in one of the first prosecutions for the importation and supply of so called “legal highs”.

 Most of Nick’s cases involve the managing substantial volumes of evidence and disclosure often in electronic form beginning when he led the prosecution team in cases arising out of the May Day Riots in Central London in 2001, 2002 and 2003.